callstack/byorg-ai/docs/src/docs/core/tools.md

 First lets start by implementing the tool function.
 There are two inputs for it `params` that are decided by the AI and context that is passed by byorg.
 Tool function has to return a string, as the information returned by it will be then passed back to AI as an 'addition' to system prompt.

+To start, implement the tool function.
+It takes two inputs: `params`, which are determined by the AI, and `context`, which is passed by byorg.
+The tool function must return a string, as this information will be passed back to the AI as an addition to the system prompt.

 ```js